Pádraig Harrington: Professional career

+European Tour

+In September of 1995, Harrington turned professional.
+He turned professional at the relatively late age of 24.
+He played in his first European Tour event later that month finishing tied 88th in the European Open.

-His first victory came quickly, in the 1996 Peugeot Spanish Open, his 10th start on the European Tour.
-But for the next few years the most remarkable thing about his career was the number of times he finished second in European Tour events without ever bettering that position, including four second places in five events in late 1999.
+In 1996, he joined the European Tour.
+His first victory came quickly, at the 1996 Peugeot Spanish Open, his 10th start on the European Tour.
+But for the next few years, the most remarkable thing about his career was the number of times he finished runner-up in European Tour events, including four second-places in five events in late 1999.
 With these runners up finishes Harrington qualified to make his Ryder Cup debut in 1999.
-During this period outside of the European Tour circuit Harrington won the 1998 Irish PGA Championship.
+During this period, Harrington also won the 1998 Irish PGA Championship.

 However, in 2000 Harrington discovered a winning touch with two European Tour wins at the Brazil São Paulo 500 Years Open in April, and the BBVA Open Turespaña Masters Comunidad de Madrid in October.
 With these wins Harrington finished 7th on the European Tour Order of Merit for the second time equaling his 1999 finish.

-In 2001 Harrington won his fourth tournament on the European Tour at the Volvo Masters Andalucia, this win and 6 runners up finishes in 2001 lifted Harrington to a then career high year end finish of second on the European Tour's Order of Merit.
+In 2001, Harrington won his fourth tournament on the European Tour at the Volvo Masters Andalucia, this win and 6 runners up finishes in 2001 lifted Harrington to a then career-high year-end finish of second on the European Tour's Order of Merit.